Can CrowdStrike Holdings Inc. (CRWD) Remain Competitive?

 CRWD’s Market Performance

-CRWD stocks went up by 3.19% for the week, with a monthly drop of -0.51% and a quarterly performance of -0.59%, while its annual performance rate touched 73.16%.
-The volatility ratio for the week stands at 3.16% while the volatility levels for the past 30 days are set at 3.24% for CrowdStrike Holdings Inc..
-The simple moving average for the period of the last 20 days is 0.27% for CRWD stocks with a simple moving average of 10.46% for the last 200 days.
+CRWD stocks went up by 16.77% for the week, with a monthly jump of 8.46% and a quarterly performance of 13.13%, while its annual performance rate touched 96.33%.
+The volatility ratio for the week stands at 4.54% while the volatility levels for the past 30 days are set at 3.63% for CrowdStrike Holdings Inc..
+The simple moving average for the period of the last 20 days is 12.59% for CRWD stocks with a simple moving average of 24.11% for the last 200 days.

 Analysts’ Opinion of CRWD